AndreyAD1/telemetry-adapter/telemetry-adapter/README.md

 3. Convert submissions into a set of events.
 4. Route events to a Kinesis stream.
 5. Clear an SQS queue from delivered and invalid messages.
-6. Ensure an event order and the absence of duplicate submissions.
+6. TODO: Ensure an event order.
+7. TODO: Ensure the absence of duplicate events.
-7. Ensure no data loss.
+8. Ensure no data loss.

 ## Getting Started
 1. Install [Docker](https://docs.docker.com/get-docker/).